 El Mole de Jovita

-The first stop is in old town at this restaurant that specializes in the complex preparations of one or two dozen ingredients into the traditional sauce called Mole
+The first stop on our tour was in old town at this restaurant that specializes in the complex preparations of one or two dozen ingredients into the traditional sauce called Mole

 Shrimp on a Stick.